60-day money-back on any purchase

 The most valuable information here is the ability to see if your wrist motion compares to that of the best ball strikers in the game.
 In addition, you can track your progress from one practice session to the next.

-HackMotion allows you to see how your golf game is progressing.
-In addition, audio feedback gives you real-time information about where your wrist is during the swing.
+You’ll also use audio feedback to give you real-time information about where your wrist is during the swing.

 How do I Know if My Wrist Angle is Correct?